 Reporters bought several products that can be used by children or pregnant women from area shops, ordered others from online vendors, and sent 13 items for testing at an accredited laboratory.
 Six had lead levels exceeding consumer product safety standards.

-In Jackson Heights, Queens, a vibrant cauldron of the city’s diverse immigrant populations, scores of small shops sell toy jewelry.
+In Jackson Heights, Queens, a vibrant cauldron of the city’s diverse immigrant populations, scores of small shops sell toy jewellery.

 The city health department sometimes conducts sweeps, seizing dangerous products or ordering shops to destroy them.
 It recently found Mexican lead-glazed pottery and issued a public advisory.

 But some shopkeepers aren’t aware of the warnings, or ignore them.